 The ability to create an intrapreneurial climate that favors innovation and renewal is central to a company’s continued success.
 Intrapreneurship Compass (IC) is a 4-year research project that designs, conducts and communicates annual surveys of the intrapreneurial climate in Swedish companies.
 The aim is to increase our knowledge and strengthen renewal at companies in Sweden.
 The long-term goal is for IC to become an attractive tool for companies to measure and develop their intrapreneurial climate, thereby improving their renewability and competitiveness.

-The research project is carried out by Uppsala University under the leadership of Professor Ivo Zander, Dr. Katarina Blomkvist and Dr. Philip Kappen.
+The research project is co-funded by VINNOVA and carried out by Uppsala University under the leadership of Professor Ivo Zander, Dr. Katarina Blomkvist and Dr. Philip Kappen.
 The project runs during 2016-2019.

 Download the report: Intraprenörskapskompassen 2017.
 (In Swedish)

 In the US, stock options have been decisive for the success of the entrepreneurial sector.
 In Sweden, however, stock options have been used considerably less and with limited success.
 The purpose of this research project was therefore to try to explain why and through which mechanisms stock options can be used to create incentives for different actors to successfully build an innovative company.
 Within the framework of the project, the decisive differences in the Swedish and American tax rules for stock options were studied in detail, as well as how options should be taxed.